arensalmela/EmployeeManagementSystem/README.md

 ## Installation Instructions

-MySQL and InquirerJs are required.
+MySQL and Inquirer are required.

 ## Github Username